Department of Health and Social Care

 SPS1 Demonstrate a comprehensive understanding of the complex nature of assessment and intervention, informed by evidence-based knowledge.

-SPS2 Illustrate a critical awareness of values-based decision-making, inherent in reflective practice
+SPS2 Illustrate a critical awareness of values-based decision-making, inherent in reflective practice.
+SPS3 Demonstrate a detailed and systematic breadth and depth of knowledge and understanding of contemporary social policy and practice issues.

 Intellectual skills (IS)